Jsparrow/jsparrow.github.io/docs/rules/use-dedicated-assertions.md

 description:
     Replaces boolean assertions e.g., assertTrue and assertFalse with the corresponding dedicated assertions when testing for equality or null values.
-tags: ["Java 5", "Testing", "JUnit", "Coding Conventions"]
+tags: ["Java 5", "Testing", "JUnit", "Coding Conventions", "Marker"]
 ---

 # Use Dedicated Assertions